Eduardoooo12/My_neovim_config/README.md

 **Ready to code in any language with professional efficiency!** 🚀

-*Last updated: 12/nov/2025 - SYNCHRONIZED WITH CODE*
+*Last updated: 29/nov/2025 - SYNCHRONIZED WITH CODE v8.5*

+- VSCode-style Navigation
 - Code Optimization